zzzprojects/docs/learndapper.com/pages/parameters.md

 As you can see, we created a `DbString` object with the corresponding `Email` and set it as the parameter for the query.
 The `IsAnsi` and `IsFixedLength` properties are used to determine the type of string we are using.
 We then use this parameter as part of our query, which in this case, will select the customer from the database with the corresponding `Email` value.

-Overall, using the dapper string parameter feature is an excellent choice for any .NET developer looking to create highly secure and efficient applications.
+Overall, using the Dapper string parameter feature is an excellent choice for any .NET developer looking to create highly secure and efficient applications.

 ## Dapper WHERE IN Parameters